 The Company assessed beneficial conversion feature attributable to the Series E preferred shares and determined that there was a beneficial conversion feature with an amount of USD52,377 thousand, which was bifurcated from the carrying value of Series E preferred shares as a contribution to additional paid-in capital upon issuance of Series E preferred shares.
-The discount of USD52,377 thousand resulting from the recognition of the beneficial conversion feature will be amortized from the date of the issuance to the first redemption date of the Series E preferred shares as a deemed dividend to preferred shareholders and charged against retained earnings, and in the absence of retained earnings, a charge to additional paid-in capital.
-The beneficial conversion feature is calculated based on the difference between an adjusted conversion price of USD2.31 and the Company's common share fair value of USD3.05 multiplied by the number of shares into which the preferred shares are convertible into.
+The discount of USD52,377 thousand resulting from the recognition of the beneficial conversion feature will be amortized from the date of the issuance to the first redemption date of the Series E preferred shares as a demed dividend to preferred shares and dividend to preferred shares are convertible into.
+The conversion price of USD2.31 and the Company's common share fair value of USD3.05 multiplied by the number of shares into which the preferred shares are convertible into.
 The conversion price was adjusted from USD2.82 to USD2.31 principally because liability classified instruments, such as the warrants and the subscription rights (see below for further information) were issued with the Series E preferred shares.
-Since the warrants and the subscription rights' full fair value (not relative fair value) and the residual amount of the sales process is allocated to the Series E preferred shares to calculate the beneficial conversion feature.
+Since the warrants and the subscription rights full fair value (not relative fair value) and the residual amount of the sales process is allocated to the Series E preferred shares to calculate the beneficial conversion feature.

 (In thousand) December 31, 2013 March 31, 2014

 Beginning balance

 Addition 164,640

-Beneficial conversion feature of Series E convertible redeemable preferred shares (52,377)
+Beneficial conversion feature of Series E convertible redeemable preferred shares (52,377

 Beneficial conversion feature amortization 933

-Accretion to redemption value 2,525
+Accretion to redemption value - 2,525

 Ending balance 115,721